 Let me first give some new informa-tion about Kaiser Wilhelm's Land.
-'The country is almost unknown and a vast part of it is yet unexplored.
+The country is almost unknown and a vast part of it is yet unexplored.
 The Ger-mans have their scientific parties and surveying expeditions scattered here and there over it, but the interior will long remain untrodden by white men.
 The country is better known as German New Guinea.
-It forms the northeast quarter of that island, having been under the rule of the Germans for the past seventeen years.
-Up until 1890 its gov-ernment was in the hands of the Ger-man New Guines company, but the administration was taken over by the imperial government two years ago and perial government two years ago and all appointments now come from the emperor himself.
-The material devel-opments are all still in the hands of the New Guinea company, which con-trols the trade not only of the main-land, but of the islands, and which has steam and sailing vessels moving from port to port.
-Kalser Wilhelm's Land proper is about one-third as large as the whole German empire and its Ger-man population is just fifty-three souls. it has in addition to these about 110,000 natives and five other Europeans, so you can see that the land is by no means overcrowded.
-The seats of government at present are the town of Steton from twenty-five acres, or an aver, I about the same as that of the Samoan islands, their chief diet being yams age of 520 pounds per acre.
-The wages taro and bananas.
-In German New paid on the plantations range from \$1 to \$2.50 per month.
-The best workmen, Guinea, strangely enough, the natives are natural beer drinkers.
-They make some from the islands of the Bismarch archipelago, and the New Guinea company is using some imported labor from there.
-There are plantations also in the archipelago itself, the largest being in Neu Pommern, where one man has 50v acres in coffee and cotton, and where the Hamburg Plantation company is read to be growing coffee successful said to be growing coffee successful-
+It forms the northeast quarter of that island, having been un-der the rule of the Germans for the past seventeen years.
+Up until 1899 its gov-ernment was in the hands of the Ger-man New Guinea company, but the administration was taken over by the imperial government two years ago and all appointments now come from the emperor himself.
+The material developments are all still in the hands of the New Guinea company, which con-trols the trade not only of the main-land, but of the islands, and which has steam and sailing vessels moving from port to port.
+Kaiser Wilhelm's Land proper is about one-third as large as the whole German empire and its Ger-man population is just fifty-three souls.
+It has in addition to these about 110,000 natives and five other Europeans, so you can see that the land is by no means overcrowded.
+The seats of gov-ernment at present are the town of Ste-phensort on Astholabe bay, and Herton from twenty-five acres, or an aver, I about the same as that of the Samoan age of 520 pounds per acre.
+The wages paid on the plantations range from \$1 to \$2.50 per month.
+The best workmen, come from the islands of the Bismarck archipelago, and the New Guinea company is using some imported labor from there.
+There are plantations also in the archipelago itself, the largest being in Neu Pommern, where one man has 500 acres in coffee and cotton, and where the Hamburg Plantation company is cald to be growing coffee successful the betel nut, but, as a rule, they do not drink intoxicating liquors.
+In British New Guinea it is against the law to sell intoxicating liquors to the natives, said to be growing coffee successfuland any one who does so is subject to QUEER SUBJECTS OF THE KAISER a fine of \$150 or more.

 A NATIVE OF THE SOLOMON ISLANDS.
 Protographed for the "News" by Frank G. Carpenter.